openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 #### Create MachineConfig for Kubelet Provider ID (optional)

-This step **is required when you are planning to deploy Cloud Controller Manager in Section 3**, where the objective is to install an OpenShift cluster with a provider's Cloud Controller Manager, the Kubelet must be set in the configuration stage.
+This step **is required when you are planning to deploy a Cloud Controller Manager in Section 3**, where the objective is to install an OpenShift cluster with a provider's Cloud Controller Manager, the Kubelet must be set in the configuration stage.